Women in WWE: Early history (1980s–1990s)

-Miss Elizabeth was considered the "First Lady of Wrestling" in her WWF career from 1985 to 1992 and played a central role in the storyline between the WrestleMania IV and WrestleMania V events.
+Miss Elizabeth was dubbed the "First Lady of Wrestling" in her WWF career from 1985 to 1992 and played a central role in the storyline between the WrestleMania IV and WrestleMania V events.

 In 1983, The Fabulous Moolah, who was the NWA World Women's Champion and legal owner of the title, joined the WWF and sold them the rights to the title after they disaffiliated from the National Wrestling Alliance (NWA) and recognized her as the first WWF Women's Champion.
 Additionally, the WWF also recognized Moolah as having been champion ever since first winning the title from Judy Grable in 1956 and disregarded other reigns or title losses that occurred during the title's existence in the NWA.
 Thus, The Fabulous Moolah's reign was considered to have lasted 28 years by the promotion.
 WWF also introduced the WWF Women's Tag Team Championship with Velvet McIntyre and Princess Victoria recognized as the first champions after also defecting from the NWA.

 The following year, music artist Cyndi Lauper began a verbal feud with her manager "Captain" Lou Albano; this brought professional wrestling into mainstream culture in a storyline that became known as the "Rock 'n' Wrestling Connection".
 When it was finally time for Lauper and Albano to settle their differences in the ring, a match-up was scheduled with Albano's represented wrestler Moolah against the challenge of Lauper's protégé, Wendi Richter.
 Moolah lost the title at The Brawl to End It All, broadcast live on MTV.
 Richter then lost the title to Leilani Kai the following year, but won it back at WrestleMania I on March 31, 1985.
 It was during the Rock 'n' Wrestling Connection that the WWF introduced its first female referee, Rita Chatterton.